adamgho/bsc-simulations/README.md

 # Causal discovery from interventional data

-OBS: The information in README is outdated.
-There are also many files in the repository that will soon be removed (because they are not used).

 This repository contains code for reproducing -- or expanding upon -- simulation results from my BSc thesis.

+## Prerequisites

+You must have `R` and `bash` installed.
+Every script has to be run while standing in the root of the repository.

+Run `Rscript run_scripts/install_packages.R` to install the necessary R packages.

+I have only tested the code on GNU/Linux.
+I assume that it works on other Unix-like systems as well (e.g., macOS or FreeBSD), but am unsure whether it works on Windows.

+## Preparing for simulations

+Create a subdirectory for the data and set the file `run_tools/data_dir.txt` to contain its name (if you just call the subdirectory `data`, then `run_tools/data_dir.txt` already contains the right name).

+If you want to simulate from the Problem A setting, then set the content of `run_tools/data_tools_file.txt` to be `tools/separate_data_tools.R` (i.e., run `echo 'tools/separate_data_tools.R' > run_tools/data_tools_file.txt`), or if you want to simulate form the Problem B setting, then set the content of `data_tools_file.txt` to be `tools/data_tools.R` (i.e., run `echo 'rools/data_tools.R > run_tools/data_tools_file.txt`).

 ## Prerequisites